User Guide Cancel

 About color groups

 A color group is an organization tool that lets you group related color swatches in the Swatches panel.
 In addition, a color group can be a container for color harmonies, which you create using the Edit Colors/Recolor Artwork dialog box or the Color Guide panel.
-Color groups can contain only solid colors that include spot, process, or global colors.
-Gradients and patterns cannot be grouped.
+Color groups can contain solid colors that include spot, process, and global colors or gradients, and patterns.

 You can choose a harmony rule to instantly generate a color scheme based on any color you want.
 For example, select the Monochromatic harmony rule to create a color group containing all the same hues but with different saturation levels, or select the High Contrast or Pentagram harmony rule to create a color group with contrasting colors for more visual impact.